botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 </script>
 ```

 >Below target has a stored XSS vulnerability in the blog comments function.
-Ex-filtrate a victim user session cookie that views comments after they are posted, and then use their cookie to do impersonation.
+Steal a victim user session cookie that views the comments after they are posted, and then use their cookie to do impersonation.

 ![Stored XSS Blog post](images/stored-xss-blog-post.png)